fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 ## DESCRIPTION

-This cmdlet initiates an asynchronous operation to start or stop a Service Fabric node.
-A Service Fabric node is process, not a VM or machine – the VM or machine will still be running.
-Specifying -Stop puts it into a *stopped* state where it is not a member of the cluster and cannot host services, thus simulating a *down* node.
-Specifying -Start will start a node that was stopped.
+The **Start-ServiceFabricNodeTransition** cmdlet initiates an asynchronous operation to start or stop a Service Fabric node.

+A Service Fabric node is process, not a virtual machine or computer.
+A virtual machine or computer continues to run.
+Specifying the *Stop* parameter puts a node into a Stopped state.
+In the Stopped state, the node is not a member of the cluster and cannot host services.
+A stopped node simulates a *down* node.

+Specifying the *Start* parameter starts a node that was stopped.

-When this cmdlet returns successfully, it means the system has accepted the operation.
-A successful call does not imply the operation is finished yet.
-To get information about the current state of the operation, call use [Get-ServiceFabricNodeTransitionProgress](./Get-ServiceFabricNodeTransitionProgress.md), which will return the current state of the operation.
+When this cmdlet returns successfully, the system has accepted the operation.
+Running this cmdlet does not imply that the operation finishes.
+To get information about the current state of the operation, run the [Get-ServiceFabricNodeTransitionProgress](./Get-ServiceFabricNodeTransitionProgress.md) cmdlet.

-This cmdlet should be preferred over **Start-ServiceFabricNode** and **Stop-ServiceFabricNode**.
-Avoid mixing usages of this cmdlet with **Start-ServiceFabricNode** and **Stop-ServiceFabricNode**.
-If a node is has already been stopped using **Stop-ServiceFabricNode**, start it using **Start-ServiceFabricNode** first before using **Start-ServiceFabricNodeTransition**, and then only use **Start-ServiceFabricNodeTransition** from then on.
+This cmdlet is preferred over the [Start-ServiceFabricNode](./Start-ServiceFabricNode.md) and [Stop-ServiceFabricNode](./Stop-ServiceFabricNode.md) cmdlets.

+Avoid mixing usage of this cmdlet with **Start-ServiceFabricNode** and **Stop-ServiceFabricNode**.
+If a node is has already been stopped by using **Stop-ServiceFabricNode**, start it using **Start-ServiceFabricNode** before using **Start-ServiceFabricNodeTransition**.
-See https://docs.microsoft.com/azure/service-fabric/service-fabric-node-transition-apis for for more details on **Start-ServiceFabricNodeTransition**.
+Use Start-ServiceFabricNodeTransition from then on.

+For more information, see [Replacing the Start Node and Stop node APIs with the Node Transition API](https://docs.microsoft.com/azure/service-fabric/service-fabric-node-transition-apis).

 ## EXAMPLES

-### Example 1
+### Example 1: Stop a Service Fabric node
 ```
 PS C:\> Start-ServiceFabricNodeTransition -Stop -OperationId 097b03e3-760a-419c-9fce-e83f8cc0894b -NodeName N0050 -NodeInstanceId 131242467532403195 -StopDurationInSeconds 3600
 ```

-This example initiates an operation to stop a Service Fabric node for 1 hour.
-After 1 hour has passed, the node will automatically start itself.
-You should keep track of the Guid, as it will be needed to invoke Get-ServiceFabricNodeTransitionProgress.
+This command initiates an operation to stop a Service Fabric node for one hour.
+After one hour, the node automatically starts itself.
+Keep track of the *OperationId* value.
+You can use it to run **Get-ServiceFabricNodeTransitionProgress**.

-### Example 2
+### Example 2: Stop a Service Fabric node
 ```
 PS C:\> Start-ServiceFabricNodeTransition -Start -OperationId 6d1bf9a1-9733-4d83-be59-0acea3be57a7 -NodeName N0050 -NodeInstanceId 131242467532403195
 ```

-This example initiates an operation to start a *stopped* Service Fabric node.
-You should keep track of the Guid, as it will be needed to invoke **Get-ServiceFabricNodeTransitionProgress**.
+This command initiates an operation to start a Stopped Service Fabric node.

 ## PARAMETERS

 ### -OperationId
+Specifies a unique ID that identifies the operation.
-This is a Guid used to identify the operation.
-It should both be passed into this cmdlet, which initiates the operation, as well as **Get-ServiceFabricNodeTransitionProgress**, which is used to view the progress of the operation started by Start-ServiceFabricNodeTransition.
+Use the same value for this cmdlet, which initiates the operation, and  **Get-ServiceFabricNodeTransitionProgress**, which gets operation progress.

 ```yaml
 Type: Guid